Scholarcy

 What this tier adds

-Starting tier with 3 summaries/day, basic export formats, and no library search
+Starting tier with 3 summaries per day, basic export options, and browser extension access.

 Pro